 This mattress will indeed be just fine for strict side sleepers.
 It offers a heck of a lot of pressure relief and is one of those mattresses that’s immediately comfortable.

 You really want to feel extra support under your hips and no excess pressure in your low back.
 We worry that back/stomach sleepers, over time, will have issues if they go with anything but the Firm option.
+If you weigh less than ~150 lbs, though, the Medium model should provide ample support for you.

 If you tend to rotate between several sleeping positions, you should first consider which position you favor most.
 If that’s your back or stomach, we’d say look at the Firm option.
 If that’s your side, we’d say go for the Medium option.
 Either way, the bed is highly responsive and makes switching positions at night pretty much effortless.